 - Maximises energy efficiency of the MVHR unit

 Through our detailed design process, we can ensure that we’ve designed the quietest, most efficient system possible for your building.
 Any potential problems are solved at the design stage, avoiding costly and inconvenient alterations later on.

 MVHR ductwork is embedded into the fabric of the building and would be very disruptive to have to replace, so it is worth investing in a high quality system from the outset.
 We recommend galvanised steel spiral wound rigid ducting for our systems, designed to last the lifetime of the building.

 We carefully calculate air flow rates of our systems to each room and look to select MVHR units that have constant volume flow fans.
 Ductwork airtightness is important to ensure that the designed air flow is delivered to the rooms.
 Air leakage is designed out through use of rigid steel round ducting systems with airtight joints.
 By minimising air leakage we reduce air speeds within the system, helping ensure lower energy consumption and noise levels.

 By designing the ducting to minimise air resistance and to suit the air flow requirements in each part of the building, our designs deliver the appropriate amount of fresh air to each room in the house while minimising the energy required to move the air.

 Quality MVHR units

-We offer a wide range of units from manufacturers including PAUL, Zehnder and Brink, to suit all projects and specifications.
+We offer a wide range of units from manufacturers including Zehnder and UBBINK, to suit all projects and specifications.
 We help you choose a quality MVHR unit to suit the ventilation demands of the building and to achieve optimal heat recovery efficiency.